healthonnet/hash-based-index-splitter/README.md

 ```

-You'll end up with md5 sums for each of:
+You'll end up with md5 sums of:

 ```javascript
 [190451837140044158302779253469716410810,